How the odometer works in GpsGate

 Effect upon changing the odometer in the device mapper

-If you change the odometer, you need to reprocess reports and tracks for the change to effect on historical data.
+If you change the odometer, you need to reprocess reports and tracks for the change to affect historical data.
 New data will always use the currently selected odometer.

 Read how to reprocess tracks here.